2021 Redfish World Series Rules

 - Lift, unlock or pass through gates, chains, booms or other canal or river objects (not including lock systems between public waters) normally closed and used to restrict boat traffic in what is known, or should be known, to be private waters and not open to all anglers equally.

-- Anglers may not navigate nor fish any waters where a membership, lease, or agreeement is required to be paid unless that membership is made available to RWS officials and all RWS anglers equally for the period beginning August 01 of the year of the RWS event and continuing through the completion of the event.
+- Anglers may not navigate nor fish any waters where a membership, lease, or agreement is required unless that membership is made available to RWS officials and all RWS anglers equally for the period beginning September 01 of the year of the RWS event and continuing through the completion of the event.

 - Anglers are not permitted to cast/fish within 100 yards of a competitor’s boat (not separated by land or jetties but in same body of water) which is anchored (an anchored boat is a boat held in a stable position by a power-pole, talon, line attached to a weight, or other device used for keeping a vessel in place and/or tethered and stationary and has the trolling motor in the stowed position.
 If the boat does not have a trolling motor, the definition of “anchored” still applies to stationary boats held in place by the manner herein described.